Porcelain vs. Ceramic Tiles

 Benefits of Using Porcelain Tile

-As stated above, the primary differences between porcelain and ceramic tile are composition and the manufacturing process.
+The primary differences between porcelain and ceramic tile are composition and the manufacturing process.
 Porcelain is made using a mixture of finer clay packed at higher pressures and baked at higher temperatures in the kiln.
 This gives porcelain tile several important traits.

-- Durability: The density of porcelain tile makes it more durable than ceramic tile while being less subject to wear and tear.
+- The density of porcelain tile makes it more durable than ceramic tile while being less subject to wear and tear.
 This makes it more suitable for commercial use as well as in the home.